smartcontractkit/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

     <a href="../deploy-your-first-contract/" title="">What is Remix?</a>
 </div>

-# 5. How do I deploy to testnet?s
+# 5. How do I deploy to testnet?

 You will now deploy your completed contract.
 This deployment is slightly different than the example in the [The Basics: Using Data Feeds](/docs/beginners-tutorial/#7-how-do-i-deploy-to-testnet) tutorial.
 In our case, you will have to pass in parameters to the constructor upon deployment.